 Endoscopic TLIF at Bumrungrad Spine Institute (Thailand)

-Bumrungrad Spine Institute has been awarded the first and only training facility for endoscopic spine surgery in the Asia-Pacific Region.
+Bumrungrad Spine Institute is an awarded training facility for endoscopic spine surgery in the Asia-Pacific Region.
 Surgeons at Bumrungrad Spine Institute also combine the advantages of percutaneous TLIF with the use of an ‘O-arm’ which is an advanced surgical navigation system.
 The O-arm acts like GPS device in a car.
 Surgeons can see high quality 3D images during the surgery making placement of implants and bone grafts 99% precise and results in less complications.

 Even with great advancements in medical technology, surgery still carries risks, and these will be discussed between you and your surgeon prior to having any spine surgery.
 Risks can be reduced by following the surgeon’s instructions before and after your surgery, and with the assistance of your personal physician at home.

 As with any spine fusion, there is an increased risk of ‘adjacent segment disease’ into the future, which is when a fusion causes stress to the next spine level, sometimes requiring further surgery.
-Patients concerned with this will often prefer to be assessed for a motion-preserving solution, such as Artificial Disc Replacement (ADR) or Total Facet Joint Replacement, however sometimes a spine fusion is still the ideal solution.
+Patients concerned with this will often prefer to be assessed for a motion-preserving solution, such as Artificial Disc Replacement (ADR) or Total Facet Joint Replacement, however sometimes a spine fusion is still necessary and required.